OSU-NLP-Group/HippoRAG/README.md

 Once your corpus is created, add it under the `data` directory.
 We are now ready to start indexing using the commands below.

 We will use the best hyperparameters defined in our paper and assume your dataset name is `sample`.

+For the following commands,
+you don't have to index with both ColBERTv2 and Contriever.
+Choose one of them based on your preference.

 #### Indexing with ColBERTv2 for Synonymy Edges